JetBrains/amper/docs/README.md

 > Then use the `mkdocs serve` command from this package instead of the `./mkdocs` script (check the command inside the
 > script to see which arguments we use).

+### Warnings and live reload

+We use the strict mode by default, so any warning (such as broken links/anchors) will prevent the docs from being built.
+If you need to see the docs anyway before fixing the warnings, use `./mkdocs --no-strict`.

 ### Adding pages

 To add a new page: